Raedin24/School/DCIT 318 Programming II/Session 2.md

 - **Properties** - Methods in a class that are accesses as though being fields in that class
 - **Indexers** - Enable an object to be indexed similar to an array
 - **Operators** - Refers to overloaded operators in a class
-- **Events** - Provide notifications about occurences, such as button clicks, to other objects
+- **Events** - Provide notifications about occurrences, such as button clicks, to other objects
 ---
 - **Constructors** - Methods that are called when the object is first created